garden-io/garden/docs/guides/remote-kubernetes.md

 ## Requirements

-Garden is committed to supporting the _latest six_ stable versions of Kubernetes (i.e. if the latest stable version is v1.22.x, Garden supports v1.17.x and newer).
+Garden is committed to supporting [the _latest six_ stable versions (i.e. if the latest stable version is v1.23.x, Garden supports v1.18.x and newer)](https://kubernetes.io/releases/).
 Any conformant cluster should work fine.

 Using [in-cluster building](./in-cluster-building.md) introduces additional requirements.
 Please look at the [in-cluster building guide](./in-cluster-building.md) for details.